Most frequent questions and answers about FLBI

 All awards also require the following two (2) qualifications:

 - The student demonstrates a Christian character which the school can recommend.

 - The student has settled all financial liabilities to the school.

-The desire to serve God and fulfill His commission is the main requirement for entrance into Faith Landmarks Bible Institute.
+The desire to serve God and fulfill His commission is the main requirement for entrance into FLBI.
 While we do not feel that a high school or college diploma is necessary, the course of study will require sincere commitment from the student, as well as reading and writing skills.

 All students are required to maintain a minimum of 2.0 grade point average in order to qualify for a certificate or a diploma.
 If a student maintains a 2.0 grade point average, a grade of D will be acceptable for successful completion of a course.
 A grade of F is not acceptable for the completion of a course for graduation.
 The grading system is as follows:

 A grade of “Incomplete” is given when a student has not completed all the requirements for the course before it concludes or when a student has not fulfilled the attendance requirements for the course.

 When a student fails to successfully complete a course required for graduation (due to an “Incomplete”, a failing grade, or an overall grade point average less